Year of the Spider: Singles

 "Stupid Girl", served as the album's lead single and was the only Cold single to crack the Billboard Hot 100, where it peaked at number 87.
 Its music video garnered frequent airplay as well.
 Like "Gone Away", the introductory song "Remedy" was used by WWE as the theme for the Backlash 2003 pay-per-view.

+"Suffocate" was used in the Build Up between Scott Steiner VS Test at Unforgiven 2003.
 Following the release of the album's second single, "Suffocate", to radio stations, plans were set-forth for a video to accompany the song.
 However, for reasons unknown, Geffen refused to make the video or promote the album any further.
 The stalemate with the label led to frustrations within the band, and in early 2004, Terry Balsamo departed, replacing Ben Moody as lead guitarist in Evanescence.
 Balsamo was later replaced by ex-Darwin's Waiting Room guitarist Eddie Rendini.
 The band made efforts to release another single in "Wasted Years", but Geffen stayed true to their earlier promise by not financing or promoting the album any further.